tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/hive1.md

 <Content />

-Please follow the instructions below to successfully add and use the Hive database in Tapdata Cloud.
+Please follow the instructions below to successfully add and use the Hive database in TapData Cloud.

 ## Limitations